 Analysis paralysis affects many NYC property buyers and stops them from making an offer.
 There are so many things to take into consideration.
 Prices are high and closing costs are often more than half a year’s salary.
 Then there’s the prospect of being on the hook for a mortgage payment for 30 years.
 It’s daunting.
 However, sooner or later you’ll have to take the plunge if you want to get on the property ladder.
-Here’s what to consider when choosing a number which is compelling to a seller.
+Here’s what to consider when choosing a number that is compelling to a seller.

 Is it a buyers’ or sellers’ market?

 Knowing what market you’re in is key.
 If it’s a sellers’ market and bidding wars are breaking out like wildfires in the California brush during dry season, all your careful calculations won’t count for much.
-You’re likely to get lost in the multi offer stampede and lose out.
+You’re likely to get lost in the multi-offer stampede and lose out.
 However, if it’s a buyers’ market be prepared to be hounded by listing agents.
 In fact, sellers would gladly come to your house and wash your car and make your dinner if it meant they could get an offer!
 Okay, an exaggeration but you’ll still have a few things to weigh up before submitting a number.

 Does the property need repairs?